Skip to main content

 • SMO 1: Quality Assurance

-The CCEAU created a Quality Control Commission in 2018, responsible for issuing guidelines and regulations to implement a voluntary QA review system, providing training activities, and disseminating information on relevant standards.
-The CCEAU report it is coordinating its activities with the Inter-American Accounting Association to support the process.
+The CCEAU has a Quality Control Commission, responsible for issuing guidelines and regulations to implement a voluntary QA review system, providing training activities, and disseminating information on relevant standards.
+The CCEAU continues to experience challenges in establishing a QA system due to the lack of legal authority and firms' resistance to participate in a voluntary system.

 • SMO 2: International Education Standards

 In Uruguay, the Ministry of Education (MoE), universities, and the Central Bank of the Republic (BCU) all have roles in implementing initial professional development requirements for professional accountants, established in Decree No. 103 of 1991.
 These include a university degree in accounting and registering with the MoE.
-Given the CCEAU's lack of authority to adopt IES requirements into the national educational programs or its membership requirements, its activities primarily include actions to promote the adoption and implementation of IES requirements to the regulators.
+The BCU requires additional professional experience requirements for auditors that wish to register with the BCU.

 The CCEAU notes it is well-aware of the need to establish continuing professional development (CPD) requirements as part of best practices for the profession.
 The CCEAU indicates that it offers voluntary CPD for its members, and many participate in trainings and courses to receive updated information on professional practices and standards.
 However, it has not been able to establish mandatory CPD obligations for its members due to the voluntary nature of its membership and the cost of such a system.

-Current Status: Consider
+Current Status: Plan

 • SMO 3: International Standards on Auditing

-The CCEAU reports that it monitors new and amended standards issued by the IAASB, has ongoing processes to disseminate information on new and modified IAASB pronouncements, and provides training activities.
+The CCEAU reports that it monitors new and amended standards issued by the IAASB, has ongoing processes to disseminate information on the new and modified IAASB pronouncements, and provides training activities.

 • SMO 4: Code of Ethics for Professional Accountants

-Current Status: Consider
+Current Status: Plan

 • SMO 5: International Public Sector Accounting Standards